SuvadeepMukherjee/Backend-Interview-Notes/SQL/joins-Notes.md

 | James   | HR        |
 | Michael | HR        |

-#### Q3:Given the Employee and Department tables, write an SQL query to retrieve the employee names along with their respective department names, including employees whose department names are not known.
+#### Q3:Given the employee and department tables, write an sql query to retrieve the employee names along with their respective department names, including employees whose department names are not known.

-Employee Table:
+employee Table:

 | emp_id | emp_name | salary | dept_id | manager_id |
 | ------ | -------- | ------ | ------- | ---------- |